Pakistan's old guard parties close to agreement to thwart Imran Khan - ExBulletin

 Bhutto Zardari's party said it would consider the PML-N's proposal at a meeting of its leadership on Monday evening.
 Sharif “sought help” from Bhutto Zardari, the son of assassinated former Prime Minister Benazir Bhutto, to form a government, the PPP said in a statement published on X.

-“Irregularities and delay in election results could trigger a legal battle and this situation could also undermine the short-term economic outlook,” said Adnan Khan, head of international sales at Intermarket Securities Ltd.
+“Irregularities and delay in election results could trigger a legal battle and this situation may also undermine the short-term economic outlook,” said Adnan Khan, head of international sales at Intermarket Securities.

 Pakistan stocks closed 3.1% lower, at their lowest level in about seven weeks, amid political uncertainty.
 Dollar bonds maturing in April saw their biggest decline since July 2022 before paring losses.